Docker Production skill

 - .env.production

-# BEST: Docker secrets + file reading
+# BEST: Compose/Swarm secrets + file reading (never in env, never in inspect)

 # In your app: